 List Your Relevant Skills

 Two different Certified Nurse’s Aides can have very different skill sets.
 So be upfront about what you can and cannot do to avoid any potential misunderstandings.
 For example, a CNA working with disabled patients may know the protocols for moving patients from bed to wheelchair, etc. A CNA who works at an urgent care center may be able to dress wounds and collect information from injured patients.
 Thus always provide a concise list of your skills in your cover letter.
+If you have worked in another nursing field, for example as an ICU nurse or an LPN, give that information a prominent placement too.

 Show a Commitment to Patient Care